sandhya77/golangUT/README.md

 It requires LINUX OS (ubuntu16.04).

-In addition the laptop has virtualbox(5.0) and vagrant(1.9.3)installed.
+In addition the laptop has virtualbox(5.0) and vagrant(1.9.3) to be installed.

  - git clone https://github.com/sandhya77/golangUT.git
  - cd to above cloned folder i.e golangUT